theintegrative/theintegrative.net/content/categories/Projects/_index.md

 ---
-title: Example Category
+title: Projects
-description: A description of this category
+description: Any type of projects that I like to create
 image:

 # Badge style